What Insurance Designations Mean

 Health insurance professionals have a wide variety of designations available to gain knowledge and demonstrate to their clients the breadth of their expertise.

 This is the premier health insurance designation signifying knowledge of all areas of living benefits, including managed care plans; individual and group medical, disability income, long-term care insurance; group dental and voluntary benefit plans.
-The coursework also reviews the impact of federal legislation such as the PPACA (Patient Protection and Affordable Care Act) and others including COBRA, ERISA, and HIPAA.
+The coursework also reviews the impact of federal legislation such as the Patient Protection and Affordable Care Act (PPACA) and others including COBRA, ERISA, and HIPAA.

 Coursework: The RHU coursework differs by provider but generally includes the following: